-Ben Ali would prove just as tenacious in power as the man he replaced, with the added knowledge of knowing just how vulnerable life at the top could be.
+Zine El Abidine Ben Ali was Bourguiba’s Prime Minister and natural successor.
+Ben Ali had widespread experience in the military, politics and diplomatic service.
+With a sluggish economy and the support of the west he took control and used an 1987 medical report and Article 57 of the Tunisian constitution to show his boss should be removed on the grounds of “total incapacity”.Ben Ali would prove just as tenacious in power as the man he replaced, with the added knowledge of knowing just how vulnerable life at the top could be.
 He kept Bourguiba under house arrest for the rest of his life and set about cementing his own reputation.
-He kept the ruling class of the RCD onside by keeping most of them in the powerful positions they had during the Bourguiba era.
-He won five elections, all of them rigged.
+He kept the ruling class of the RCD onside by keeping them in the powerful positions they had during the Bourguiba era.
+He won five elections, all rigged.
 After the Soviet era, the West was happy with Ben Ali because he was a strong and stable and secular ruler.
-Over time, Ben Ali was an elder statesman of the region.
-The US rewarded the Ben Ali’s regime with an estimated $350million in military aid between 1987 and 2009.
+Over time, Ben Ali became an elder statesman of the region.
+The US rewarded him with an estimated $350million in military aid between 1987 and 2009.

 The Americans were not blind to Tunisia’s problems.
 As a Wikileaked cable said, Tunisia was a police state, with little freedom of expression or association, and serious human rights problems.
 “They tolerate no advice or criticism, whether domestic or international,” the cable said.
 “Increasingly, they rely on the police for control and focus on preserving power.
 And, corruption in the inner circle is growing.
 Even average Tunisians are now keenly aware of it, and the chorus of complaints is rising.”

-Within 24 hours his longtime ally and prime minister Mohamed Ghannouchi, assumed power.
+Within 24 hours longtime ally and prime minister Mohamed Ghannouchi, assumed power.
 But the Constitutional Court ruled Fouad Mebazaa, the speaker, should be made president and given 60 days to organise new elections.
 Both men are heavily associated with the RCD and the protesters want the party removed from power, not just a new name at the top.
 Another Ghannouchi lies in the wings.
 Rachid Ghannouchi is the exiled head of Tunisia’s Islamist party who plans to return to the country within weeks.

-Next door in Libya Gaddafy is also worried.
+Libya’s Gaddafy is also worried.
 When he told Libyans in a broadcast “Tunisia lives in fear” he was really referring to himself.
 “Families could be raided and slaughtered in their bedrooms and the citizens in the street killed as if it was the Bolshevik or the American Revolution,” he railed.
 Gaddafy, in power for 40 years, has strong self interest at work but he does have a point.
 Nobody is sure what Tunisia’s troubles will lead to: a transition to multiparty democracy, an Islamist Government, a military coup or a prolonged period of turmoil.

-Rachid Sfar, a former prime minister, outlined the problem in an editorial he wrote in La Presse yesterday.
+Rachid Sfar, a former prime minister, outlined the problem in an editorial in La Presse yesterday.
 “We have to make the democratic process real and irreversible and at the same time guard against the violence and anarchy that threaten our country,” he said.
 Striking unionists have refused to recognise the new government because Mohamed Ghannouchi is there.
 A democratic vote will be held in six months but what if people suspicious of the West and the elites that serve it award it to the other Ghannouchi?
-The unions, and the left generally, should be careful about what they wish for.
+The unions, and the left generally, should be careful what they wish for.